preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 This [sample Android&trade; app](../README.md#sample_desc) illustrates the use of the debug checks and responses in _PreEmptive Protection - DashO_.
 This project can be imported into Android Studio.
-Obfuscation and injection are handled via the [DashO Gradle](../../docs/gradle/index.html) integration.
+Obfuscation and injection are handled via the [DashO Gradle Plugin for Android](https://www.preemptive.com/dasho/pro/10.0/userguide/en/ref_dagp_index.html) integration.
+Renaming and removal are handled by [R8](https://r8-docs.preemptive.com/).

 This sample is preconfigured with both debug enabled and debugging checks and responses.